Blue Demon Jr.: In films and TV

 In 2021, it was announced that Blue Demon Jr. would star in a new television series for Disney Channel titled Ultra Violet & Blue Demon.
 The series would have focused on Ultra Violet, played by Scarlett Estevez, who discovers that her uncle is Blue Demon Jr. and teams up with him to become superheroes.
-However, later that year, it was announced that the series would be retitled Ultra Violet & Black Scorpion with J.R.
-Villarreal replacing Blue Demon as an original character.
+However, later that year, it was announced that the series would be retitled Ultra Violet & Black Scorpion with J. R. Villarreal replacing Blue Demon as an original character.

 Personal life

-Blue Demon Jr.'s son is training for a career in professional wrestling.
+In 2009 it was announced that Blue Demon Jr.'s son was training for a career in professional wrestling.